 With a digital caliper, we measured each set of pedals to determine their platform dimensions and compare them to the manufacturer's specs.
 We also measured the pedal's thickness, or profile, to verify its shape.
 On the trail, we focused on the support and balance of each pedal, both fore and aft, and side to side.
 We also noticed if the pedal's thickness or width affected cornering and pedal strikes.
 For this metric, pedals were scored based on their thickness, how it affected our riding, and how supportive the platform is.

 Pedal mobility refers to how freely the pedal spins on the axle and how well you can reposition your foot on the pedal.
 We performed a simple spin test in hand and again when the pedal was mounted to the crankarm to test a pedal's spin.
 These tests show just how freely each pedal would spin on its axle.
-To supplement this basic test, we also paid close attention to the position of the pedals when removing and replacing the foot while riding at the bike park, dirt jumps, and through technical sections of trail.
+To supplement this test, we also paid close attention to the position of the pedals when removing and replacing the foot while riding at the bike park, dirt jumps, and through technical sections of trail.
 Pedals with a smooth and moderate spin rate and mobility scored higher in this metric.

 Each pedal in our test went through the same rigorous test process and was put through its paces and show scratches, dents, and bent pins.
-Rest assured that these pedals have been put through the wringer to provide you with our expert recommendations for the best mountain bike flat pedals.
+Rest assured that these pedals have been put through the wringer to provide our expert recommendations for the best mountain bike flat pedals.